-He is a Fellow of the Royal Australasian College of Physicians (FRACP), a member of the Gastroenterological Society of Australia (GESA) and accredited to perform paediatric endoscopy by the Conjoint Committee for Recognition of Training in Gastroenterological Endoscopy (CCRTGE).
+He is a current member of the Gastroenterological Society of Australia (GESA) and accredited to perform paediatric gastroscopy, colonoscopy and capsule endoscopy by the Conjoint Committee for Recognition of Training in Gastroenterological Endoscopy (CCRTGE).

 Jeremy is an RACP college supervisor first both basic and advanced trainees.
 He also sits on the RACP Advanced Training Committee for gastroenterology as the paediatric representative.